Mercedes-Benz EQS Review 2025: Price, specs & boot space

 You'll need the Mercedes-AMG EQS 53 4Matic+ if you're after more forceful acceleration.
 This'll cover the 0-62mph sprint in 3.8 seconds – roughly the same as a Porsche Taycan GTS.

 The official electric range in the Mercedes EQS depends on which model you choose.
-The most efficient is the EQS 450+ AMG Line which, according to WLTP tests, can travel up to 453 miles between charges.
-Pile on the options and this figure drops – a Mercedes EQS 450+ Exclusive Luxury with the hyperscreen and rear luxury lounge pack sees this drop to 404 miles.
+The most efficient is the EQS 450+ AMG Line Premium, which, according to WLTP tests, can travel up to 480 miles between charges.
+Pile on the options, and this figure drops.

 The most damning thing we can say about the Mercedes EQS's refinement is it's so quiet, you can easily accelerate up to licence-losing speeds with only the digital speedo giving any hint that you're travelling so quickly.